CirclesUBI/domain-model/domain-model.md

 ●	An account holder has a default currency, which is the currency that they (1) prefer for receiving payments in, and (2) use to price their offers.
-○	If the account holder is a user, the default currency is their user currency ○	If the account holder is an organisation, the default currency is the group currency of the containing group Issuer
+○	If the account holder is a user, the default currency is their user currency ○	If the account holder is an organisation, the default currency is the group currency of the containing group

+## Users

+●	Every Circles user is uniquely identified by their primary e-mail.

+●	A user has a user profile with additional information such as first name, last name, picture, and so on.

+●	A user can authenticate through any of the authentication methods that they have enabled:

+○	Native login, using their primary e-mail and a password.

+○	Through their Google or Facebook account.

+○	Through uPort, a decentralized identity provider implemented on the Ethereum blockchain.

+●	Each user is an account holder, owning an account with zero or more currency balances.
+This also allows to create offers.

+●	Each user is an issuer of their own (user) currency.
+This does not mean they can mint their own currency at will.
+Instead, a new amount of their currency is minted by the system at regular intervals, and added to the issuer’s account (= UBI).
+Organisation

+## Organisations

+●	Every Circles organisation is uniquely identified by their name.

+●	An organisation is initially created by a user.
+This user becomes the first administrator of the organisation.
+Subsequently, other users can be added as administrator.

+●	An organisation belongs to a group.
+When a user creates the organisation, they can choose ○	to put it in any existing group that the creator is a member of, ○	or create a new group to contain the organisation (the user will then become the creator/first administrator of this group).

+●	An organisation has an organisation profile, containing additional information such as their website, email, and tagline.

+●	An organisation is an account holder, owning an account with zero or more currency balances.
+This also allows to create offers.

+●	Organisation administrators:

+○	Can edit the organisation profile.
+○	Can add or remove other users as administrator.
+○	Can request or make payments, establish trust relations, and other actions associated with being an account holder, on the organisation’s behalf.
+○	Can move the organisation to another group.

+■	This means that the default currency of the organisation will change into the new group currency.
+The system may propose to correctly convert any offer prices using the exchange rate between the group currencies.
+●	The actions of administrators can later be more finely controlled by adding systems such as (1) rights & permissions, (2) voting decisions and (3) time-delayed actions.
+For the MVP, we’ll leave this out.
+●	An organisation is not an issuer, so they don’t have their own currency.
+(However, the group that contains an organisation is the issuer of the organisation’s default currency.)
+●	An organisation does not receive a UBI.
+●	An organisation cannot authenticate itself to perform actions; it is instead fully managed by its administrators, who can act on its behalf.

+Issuer
 ●	An issuer is either a user or a group.
 ●	An issuer issues their own currency.